Symskill: Symbol and Skill Co-Invention for Data-Efficient and Reactive Long-Horizon Manipulation: Problem Statement

 \textbf{Problem Setup.} We are given $N$ unlabeled and \emph{unsegmented} robot demonstrations,

 Each $\tau_i$ of length $T_i$ contains one or more demonstration trajectories of arbitrary object manipulating in the scene.
 For each trajectory, we record a time-synchronized RGB video of the workspace that keeps all task-relevant objects in view.
-A policy, outputting on the full end-effector pose trajectory, has the form of
+A low-level skill policy outputs a 6D end-effector twist,

-where $v, w$ are linear and angular velocity action of the end effector respectively.
+where $v, \omega$ are the linear and angular end-effector velocities, respectively.
 We further assume gripper action $g = \{\text{open}, \text{closed}\}$ to be either open or closed throughout the policy.
 At test time, given initial state $\state_0$ and goal state $\state_G$, we seek to apply sequentially a number of policy tuple $\langle\dspolicy, g\rangle$ so that the $\state_G$ is achieved, while monitoring and recovering from failure in real-time.
 The robot action defined by policy $f$ is tracked by the following passive impedance controller

 where $G\in\mathbb{R}^6$ is the gravity compensation term, $\dot{\pose}_{ee}\in\mathbb{R}^6$ is the end-effector velocity and $D$ is the damping gain ensuring the control input is energy dissipating in the directions orthogonal to the desired velocities, as in \cite{kronander2015passive}.